Learning how to make cottage cheese at home is so easy. In fact, you can do it in five minutes and only three ingredients (one of which is salt).

 What’s next?
 Here’s where we stir stir in a little salt and cream for flavor.
 You can use whole milk or half & half as well, if you’d like a lighter cottage cheese.
 Chopped fresh herbs go well, too, as does giving it a light sprinkle of lemon juice to give it a tart, fresh flavor.

 That’s it!
 You just learned to make cottage cheese at home, just like a pro cheese maker.
 How awesome is that?

 If you’re looking for another easy homemade cheese recipe, I’ve also got this ricotta cheese recipe, made with lemon juice.

 How to Make Cottage Cheese at Home in 5 Minutes

 - 1/2 teaspoon salt

 - Heat buttermilk in a large saucepan over low heat.
 Watching carefully, allow the buttermilk to heat until it steams and small bubbles slowly saunter to the surface, but do not let it boil.

 - Line a strainer with cheesecloth of a clean cotton handkerchief.
 Discard the whey, if you like, or keep it for another use.
 (See notes.)
-Allow the curds to cool in the strainer for 15 minutes.
-Transfer to a bowl and stir in heavy cream and salt, being careful not to smash the curds.
-Keeps in the refrigerator for up to a week in an airtight container.
+Allow the curds to sit in the strainer until completely cooled, about 20 to 30 minutes.

 This content was originally posted on FearlessFresh.com.